hamelsmu/CreateYourOwnJupyterServer/README.md

 ```
 alias jupssh="ssh -L 7654:localhost:7654 some-computer.net"
 ```
-This sets up port forwarding so that your remote jupyter server will forward traffic to your local computer
+This sets up port forwarding so that your remote jupyter server will forward traffic to your local computer.  *On Mac, you can find your bash_profile at `~/.bash_profile`*

 - Still on your Mac, Load your bash_profile.
 In terminal:
 > source ~/.bash_profile